 Why remove gender pronouns from our product?

 Because Quip doesn't need them.
 We only used pronouns like "his" or "her" in a handful of places, but to use them at all we had to know a user's gender.
-Quip user Hunter Stevens pointed out this problem in a Tweet, and got us thinking about what could be changed.
+One Quip user pointed out this problem in a Tweet, and got us thinking about what could be changed.
 The user went to update their Quip avatar and Quip guessed their gender based on their first name.

 Some history here: In very early versions of Quip, we didn't even let people pick their gender—we just guessed based on their first name.
 And, as you can imagine, we got it wrong sometimes.
 But rather than fix the underlying problem, we just added the Gender dropdown you see in Hunter's screenshot.